choneface/ink-mini-code-editor/readme.md

 Type: `string`

-Value to display in a text input.
+Value to display in the code editor.

 ### placeholder